presenter/enyo-depends/README.md

 You may need to run npm install with sudo.

+##enyo.json

+One of the key ways that enyo-depends works is through an enyo.json file that is included in your application.
+Other developers may also leverage this file to make their libraries more compatible with enyo-depends.
+When installing a library, if enyo-depends detects an enyo.json file, it will automatically include the library in your main package.js file.

+You can also customize enyo.json to better fit your project, as by default enyo-depends assumes a file structure similar to bootplate.

+Below is an example of an application/library's enyo.json file.

+	{
+		"name": "my-app",
+		"description": "An Enyo application using enyo-depends.",
+		"version": "1.0.0",
+		"package": "source/package.js",
+		"lib": "lib/",
+		"enyo": "enyo/"
+		"dependencies": {
+			"enyo-editor": "presenter/enyo-editor@master"
+		},
+		"engines": {
+			"enyo": ">=2.1.0"
+		}
+	}

+- "name" is the name of the application.
+This should be the same as your github repository's name.
+If you set a name different from your repo's name, then when installing the library it will install as that name.
+- "description" is a simple description of your application or library.
+- "version" is the version of your application or library.
+When running enyo-depends update, it will check this version to determine if an update is needed.
+- "package" is the location of your application's main package.js file.
+In bootplate, the main file is `source/package.js`.
+- "lib" is the folder that you wish to install libraries to.
+By default, the folder is `lib`.
+Please note that if you set this in your enyo.json file that installing a library will not auto-include it in your package.js file.
+- "enyo" is the folder that holds the copy of Enyo used in your application.
+This defaults to `enyo/`
+- "dependencies" is an object that contains your application or library's dependencies.
+When installing a library with `enyo-depends install`, it will automatically add the dependency to the object.
+Each dependency is a key-value pair, where the key is the name of the library and the value is the partial path to the github repo.
+The key can also be used to create an alias, as the library will be installed under a folder with that name.
+- "engines" is an object that should include a key named `enyo`.
+The value is the version of Enyo that is required for your library or application.
+This will be checked against the local version of enyo when installing.
+Any semantic versioning string will work.

 ##Using

 You can install EnyoJS libraries with enyo-depends very easily using the command line.